The North Star

 Subscribe to our newsletter:

 This morning, a group of Laval workers announced that they may well be the first to form a union at a Canadian warehouse of monopoly giant Amazon.
-The Montreal Amazon Workers Union (MAWU-CSN) said it had filed with the Tribunal administratif du travail (TAT) evidence that a majority of employees at the DXT4 warehouse had signed a union card.
+The Laval Amazon Workers Union (LAWU-CSN) said it had filed with the Tribunal administratif du travail (TAT) evidence that a majority of employees at the DXT4 warehouse had signed a union card.

 According to Caroline Senneville, President of the Confédération des syndicats nationaux (CSN), "Last Friday, we notified the court that a majority of employees at the DXT4 warehouse had joined their union.
 We are asking the TAT to recognize their desire to unionize, and we will be particularly vigilant with regard to the multinational's behavior over the next few days."